 A key to our success is protecting confidential information.
-As FWD employees, officers and directors, we are expected to maintain the confidentiality of information entrusted to us by the company and our customers, unless disclosure of such is authorised or legally mandated, we can maintain our competitiveness in the market and demonstrate to customers that we are a trustworthy and valuable partner.
+By protecting our data, we can maintain our competitiveness in the market and demonstrate to customers that we are a trustworthy and valuable partner.
 We take great care in protecting essential information.